Alabama Teeth Whitening

 The tongue is a complex organ of the body and it can develop a range of different conditions.
 Some of these problems are:

-Discomfort can happen because of blisters, canker sores, injury, leukoplakia, diabetic neuropathy or mouth ulcers.
+Discomfort can happen because of blisters, canker sores, injury, leukoplakia, diabetic neuropathy, or mouth ulcers.

 This can happen because of oral hairy leukoplakia, poor hygiene, drinking too much coffee or tea, or tobacco use.
 Having any of these issues can lead to difficulty with basic functions.

-Tongue-Related Problems Alabama Teeth Whitening Dentist Fairhope
+Tongue-Related Problems: Fairhope, Alabama Teeth Whitening Dentist

 - Difficulty Speaking

 Speaking requires the tongue to change positions, depending on what sound is used.
 The tongue needs to arch to the roof of the mouth for high vowel sounds like the “u” in Blue.
-Low vowel sounds like the “a” in cat, require the tongue to lie flat in the mouth.
+Low vowel sounds like the “a” in a cat, requiring the tongue to lie flat in the mouth.
 If the tongue is swollen or less agile, it can make speaking clearly very difficult.